sbslee/pypgx/docs/cli.rst

        predict-alleles     Predict candidate star alleles based on observed variants. predict-cnv         Predict CNV for target gene based on copy number data. prepare-depth-of-coverage
-                           Prepare a depth of coverage file for target genes with SV. print-metadata      Print the metadata of specified archive. run-wgs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene.
+                           Prepare a depth of coverage file for all target genes with SV. print-metadata      Print the metadata of specified archive. run-wgs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene.